MC Hammer: Too Legit to Quit (1991)

 Music videos were produced for all four singles released from this album (including "Do Not Pass Me By" and "This Is The Way We Roll"), all which charted.

-The "2 Legit 2 Quit" video featured many celebrity appearances.
-It's been ranked as one of the most expensive videos ever made.
+The "2 Legit 2 Quit" video featured many celebrity appearances and has been ranked as one of the most expensive videos ever made.
 The hand motions used within the song and video also became very popular.
-The song proved to be successful in the U.S., peaking in the Top 10 at No. 5 on the Billboard Hot 100.
+"2 Legit to Quit" proved to be successful in the US, peaking in the Top 10 at No. 5 on the Billboard Hot 100.
 Despite the album's multi-platinum certification, the sales were one-third of Please Hammer Don't Hurt 'Em.

 At the end of the "2 Legit 2 Quit" video, after James Brown enlists Hammer to get the famous glove of Michael Jackson, a silver-white sequined glove is shown on the hand of a Michael Jackson look-alike doing the "2 Legit 2 Quit" hand gesture.
-In a related story, M.C.
-Hammer appeared on The Wendy Williams Show (July 27, 2009) and talked about his hit reality show Hammertime on A&E, his marriage, his role as a dad and the reasons he eventually went bankrupt.
-He told an amusing story about a phone call he received from "M.J.", regarding the portion of the "2 Legit 2 Quit" video that included a fake Michael Jackson, giving his approval and inclusion of it.
+In a related story, Hammer appeared on The Wendy Williams Show (July 27, 2009) and talked about his hit reality show Hammertime on A&E, his marriage, his role as a dad and the reasons he eventually went bankrupt.
+He told an amusing story about a phone call he received from "MJ", regarding the portion of the "2 Legit 2 Quit" video that included a fake Jackson, giving his approval and inclusion of it.
 He explained how Michael had seen the video and liked it, and both expressed they were fans of one another.
 Hammer and Jackson would later appear, speak and/or perform at the funeral service for James Brown in 2006.

-The artwork featured in the album was created by James B. Young and accompanying studios.

-During 1991, Hammer was featured on the single "The Blood" from the BeBe & CeCe Winans album, Different Lifestyles.
+In 1991, Hammer was featured on the single "The Blood" from the BeBe & CeCe Winans album, Different Lifestyles.
 In 1992, the song peaked at No. 8 on the Christian charts.